lsst-sqre/sqr-008/index.rst

 The proposed database has three sets of tables:

-**Metrics**
+**Science Requirements**
     Are based on the single image specification contained in the Science Requirements Document (LPM-17) and associated to each single ccd.
-    Metric descriptions, results, conditions and thresholds are stored in the metrics table.
+    Science Requirement descriptions, results, conditions and thresholds are stored in the metrics table.
 **Summary Information**
     They store medians and MADs (Median Absolute Deviations) of interesting